theirish81/gowalker/README.md

 ```

 * `renderEach(templateName,sep?)`: renders a sub-template against each item of the array it was run against.
   Additionally, you can provide an optional separator string that will be printed between an iteration and the next

+## Cancellation and deadlines
+As rendering large templates (or selecting complex paths) can be memory and CPU intensive, all functions now receive
+a context as first parameter, supporting both deadlines and cancellations.